 The Artist-in-Residence program is dedicated to exploring new ways for visitors to experience Denali.
-From hundreds of competitive applications each year, about a half-dozen accomplished artists, writers, and composers are invited by the park superintendent to spend ten days in Denali at their own expense the following winter or summer.
-Visits include a permit for limited access along the Denali Park Road and time alone at a historic ranger patrol cabin.
+From hundreds of competitive applications each year, about a half-dozen accomplished artists, writers, and composers are invited by the park superintendent to spend time at a historic ranger cabin in Denali at their own expense the following summer.
+Visits also include a permit for limited driving access along the park road.

 Costs of program operations and collateral-duty staffing are supported by visitor entry fees.
 Costs of supplies for free outreach activities are provided by Alaska Geographic with funds derived from purchases at park bookstores.